Mental Health Disability Claims

 What is Residual Functional Capacity, or RFC?

-In addition to assessing the presence of a mental impairment, the SSA also must determine whether the condition affects your ability to perform substantial gainful activity.
+In addition to assessing the presence of a mental impairment, the SSA must determine whether the condition affects your ability to perform substantial gainful activity.
 To do this, agents will look at your "residual functional capacity."
-The RFC is a measure of which kinds of work you are able to perform in light of your disability.
+The RFC is a measure of which kinds of work you're able to perform in light of your disability.

 A combination of medical records (including psychological tests) and reports from nonmedical sources (such as family, friends, and coworkers) is used to determine your RFC.

-The following RFC levels (assigned to four specific areas of psychological and mental functioning) are used to determine the limits of your ability to work and how much you will receive in benefits:
+The following RFC levels (assigned to four specific areas of psychological and mental functioning) are used to determine the limits of your ability to work and how much you'll receive in benefits:

 - Not Significantly Limited